Al-Buraimi: History

 The governorate stands out as a unique and expansive Omani market, encompassing a multitude of historical states.
 In ancient times, around 600 CE, the city of Al Buraimi was an integral part of the Sultanate.
 Subsequently, Omani Azdi tribes took control of the region.
-Al Buraimi oasis was eventually abandoned around 700 C.E.
-Throughout history, this area was known as "Tawam" and "Al Jaw," featuring a large oasis consisting of nine villages: Sa'ara, Hamasah, Haili, Al Jaimi, Al Mawijai, Al Mu'tarid, Al Jahili, Al Ain, and Al Qutayrah.
-Al Buraimi Governorate serves as a welcoming hub for visitors from various regions, renowned for its hospitable people.
+Al Buraimi oasis was eventually abandoned around 700.
+Throughout history, the area was known as "Tawam" and "Al Jaw," featuring a large oasis consisting of nine villages: Sa'ara, Hamasah, Haili, Al-Jaimi, Al-Mawijai, Al-Mu'tarid, Al-Jahili, Al Ain and Al-Qutayrah.
+Al-Buraimi Governorate serves as a welcoming hub for visitors from various regions, renowned for its hospitable people.
 The original inhabitants are Al Nuaimi tribal group, particularly Al-Naimi tribe.
 Notably, the rebuilding of Al Buraimi saw rulers such as Sultan bin Mohammed Al Hamoud Al Qurtasi Al Nuaimi and later, Sheikh Saqr bin Sultan bin Mohammed Al Hamoud Al Qurtasi Al Nuaimi.

 In the pre-Saudi era, Al-Buraimi was governed by Al-Zar'a family.
 Al-Surur family held authority over Hamasah, the Bani Jaber tribe over Sa'ara, and Al-Azaznah tribe over Al Hailah village.
 Over time, the region came under the influence of Al Saud.
 Following the passing of Prince Turki bin Ahmed Al Sudairi, a power struggle ensued for control of Al-Buraimi between Sheikh Zayed I and Ali bin Hamoud.
 Sheikh Ali bin Hamoud Al Nuaimi assumed guardianship of the children of Sheikh Al Filani Al Qassar, the ruler of Dhank, and cleverly seized control.
 His son, Mohammed bin Ali, succeeded him in leadership and sought to make Al Buraimi the capital.
 During this era, Al Buraimi was under the rule of Hamad bin Abdullah Al Jirahi, known as "Ghubar."

 Tensions arose between Ghubar and Sheikh Zayed bin Khalifa Al Nahyan, the ruler of Abu Dhabi.
 These conflicts nearly resulted in Ghubar's dominance over Al Buraimi.
 However, intervention by Mohammed bin Ali and his allies paved the way for a peace agreement.
 Tragically, Al-Azaznah tribe betrayed Mohammed bin Ali, leading to his assassination and their appointment of him as ruler of Al Buraimi.
-Mohammed bin Ali had strong ties with the Bani Jaber tribe in Sa'ara, eventually assuming leadership around 1290 AH.
+Mohammed bin Ali had strong ties with the Bani Jaber tribe in Sa'ara, eventually assuming leadership around 1873 or 1874.
 The Al Hamoud family's rule persisted until 1950, with the final ruler being Sheikh Saqr bin Sultan bin Mohammed Al Hamoud.

-The Buraimi Crisis
+Buraimi Crisis

 The Buraimi dispute, also known as the Buraimi Oasis Dispute, was a border conflict involving Saudi Arabia, Oman, and the United Arab Emirates concerning the Buraimi Governorate situated within the Sultanate of Oman.